Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `lodAdjust`

 The level-of-detail adjustment value for the camera.
+This value is used by NiLODNode objects to multiply the distance between the object whose LOD is being computed and the camera.
 A higher value will lower the LOD of the objects drawn by the camera.

 **Returns**: